erikvalkering-seequent/vsdelphi/README.md

 ## Requirements

-node.js and npm are required: `winget install OpenJS.NodeJS` When first cloning the repository run `node install` to install all dependencies for the extension.
+node.js and npm are required: `winget install OpenJS.NodeJS` When first cloning the repository run `npm install` to install all dependencies for the extension.

 ## Extension Settings